 Teaching and Learning

 Kings College offers all pupils a broad, balanced, knowledge-rich curriculum focussed on providing appropriate challenge and bespoke support.
-Our teachers utilise educational research to create academically engaging learning opportunities which focus on equipping pupils with the knowledge and cultural capital necessary to facilitate excellent academic outcomes and success in life.
+Our teachers utilise educational research to create academically engaging learning opportunities which focus on equipping pupils with the knowledge, skills and cultural capital necessary to facilitate excellent academic outcomes and success in life.

 All lessons at Kings are 100 minutes long to allow pupils the opportunity to learn our knowledge-rich curriculum in sufficient depth.
 Students’ learning is sustained by a lesson structure that offers ‘remember’ tasks linked to prior learning and new, challenging learning opportunities which teachers ‘live model’.
 Students are offered both verbal and written feedback to address misconceptions, improve their work and offer a ‘healthy struggle’ – a phrase we often use when challenging students to learn new things they may find difficult.
 All pupils also receive homework every lesson which either focusses on embedding prior learning or preparing for work to come.